 Shoot 'N' Loot - Episode 133

-So, did anyone ever win!?
+So, has anyone ever won!?
 We've compiled a collection of questions that we are frequently asked, and have answered them all below.
-If you have a question that isn't answered here you can contact us via Twitter or post on our forum.
+If you have a question that isn't answered here you can contact us on our forum or via Twitter.

 Were there ever any winners?

 In total, there were seven contestant victories in the Show Down.
 These contestants won one-million yen for beating Takeshi.